mikaelvesavuori/serverless-observability-example/README.md

 Install the dependencies with `npm install` or `yarn install`, then deploy the service with `npm run deploy` (or `yarn run deploy`).

-### 5. Add the Honeycomb Lambda extension to your functions

-From the root of the project, run the Honeycomb script with `sh tooling/honeycomb.sh`, but do update any function names or values first in case you made any changes.

-### 6. Run a bit of test traffic to create logs and traces
+### 5. Run a bit of test traffic to create logs and traces

-You can either do a crude manual call like `curl -X POST -d '{"id":1}' https://RANDOM.execute-api.REGION.amazonaws.com/shared/greet` or use [k6](https://k6.io/).
+You can either do a crude manual call like `curl -X POST -d '{"id":1}' https://RANDOM.execute-api.REGION.amazonaws.com/greet` or use [k6](https://k6.io/).

 To use `k6` you will first need to install it.
 Go to the `load` folder and run `npm run install:k6` which will use [homebrew](https://brew.sh) to install `k6`.

 Then, you will need to modify the load testing script (`test.js`), ensuring the endpoint is updated to your own `greet` endpoint.
 Now you should be able to run it with `npm test`.
 Feel free to modify the settings as you please.

-### 7. Check and observe!
+### 6. Check and observe!

 Honeycomb will get logs streamed continuously from AWS.
 You should be able to see logs both in AWS CloudWatch as well as in Honeycomb now.